dssg/mlforpublicpolicylab/01 - Intro and Scoping/README.md

 Notes for Tuesday:
 - Different from previous iterations of the course, project-driven
 - Note that there isn't a single lecture on the syllabus about ML methods, class is about everything that happens before and after building a model, which is where you spend most of your time anyway
-- There are no comprehensive readings -- the readings we've selected for each class speak to elements of the topics, but lectures will be important to get a more complete understanding
+- Unfortunately, no single textbook or set of readings exist for this type of course.
+The readings we've selected for each class speak to elements of the topics, but lectures will be critical to get a more complete understanding

 ## ML Project Scoping